Houston Employment-Based Visa Attorneys

 The U.S. government allows foreign workers, specialists, and other professionals to obtain employment-based visas.
 In some cases, these visas allow the beneficiary to become a lawful permanent resident once they enter the United States.
 Other visas are in the nonimmigrant category but have dual intent, allowing beneficiaries to obtain temporary lawful status but ultimately work toward a green card.

-Obtaining an employment-based visa can be a serious undertaking, but Toppins Law Firm, P.C. is here to make this process as painless as possible.
+Obtaining an employment visa can be a serious undertaking, but Toppins Law Firm, P.C. can make this process as painless as possible.
 With 40+ years of combined experience, our attorneys are proud to provide Houston and surrounding communities with a nearly 100% case success rate.
-Since 2003, we have served both workers and employers from all around the world, and we look forward to helping you accomplish your business goals.
+Since 2003, we have served both workers and employers from all around the world.
+We look forward to helping you accomplish your business goals.

 Nonimmigrant Work Visas